 Our proof approach follows a guess-and-verify structure.
-To begin, we follow standard methods and re-write the incentive constraint in the regulator's truncated problem as an integral equation and a monotonicity requirement (namely, that $q_t(\gamma)$ must be non-increasing).
-Next, we embed the monotonicity requirement into the choice set, and we express the integral equation equivalently in terms of two inequality conditions.
+To begin, we follow standard methods and re-write the incentive constraint in the regulator's truncated problem as an integral equation and a monotonicity requirement (namely, that $q_t(\gamma)$) must be non-increasing).22 Next, we embed the monotonicity requirement into the choice set, and we express the integral equation equivalently in terms of two inequality conditions.
 The regulator's truncated problem is thereby represented as a maximization problem over functions belonging to a choice set of non-decreasing functions that satisfy three inequality constraints, where one of the constraints is the IR constraint.
-With the problem set up in this fashion, we conjecture that the cap allocation $q_t^(\gamma|\gamma_t)$ is the solution.
+With the problem set up in this fashion, we conjecture that the cap allocation $q_t^{\star}(\gamma|\gamma_t)$ is the solution.
 To confirm this conjecture, we construct multiplier functions for each of the three inequality constraints.
-Under the conditions stated in Proposition 1 and for the corresponding Lagrangian is concave, and the cap allocation satisfies first-order conditions and a complementary slackness condition.
-Building on work by Amador and Bagwell (2013), we conclude the proof by showing that these findings are sufficient to conclude that $q_t^(\gamma|\gamma_t)$ solves the regulator's truncated problem.
+Under the conditions stated in Proposition 1 and for the constructed multiplier functions, we find that the multiplier functions are nondecreasing, the corresponding Lagrangian is concave, and the cap allocation satisfies first-order conditions and a complementary slackness condition.
+Building on work by Amador and Bagwell (2013), we show that these findings are sufficient to conclude that $q_t^{\star}(\gamma|\gamma_t)$ solves the regulator's truncated problem.23

-&lt;sup>21We emphasize that feasible allocations may be discontinuous.
-As illustrated in the intuition developed just below, our proof approach thus must establish that the cap allocation $q_t^(\gamma|\gamma_t)$ is optimal among a set of monotone and possibly discontinuous functions.
+22We emphasize that feasible allocations may be discontinuous.
+As illustrated in the intuition developed just below, our proof approach thus must establish that the cap allocation $q_t^{\star}(\gamma|\gamma_t)$ is optimal among a set of monotone and possibly discontinuous functions.